grafana/agent/docs/sources/flow/reference/components/loki.process.md

 }
 ```

-Since source is empty, the regex parses the log line itself and extracts the
+Since `source` is empty, the regex parses the log line itself and extracts the
 named capture groups to the shared map of values.
-The replace field acts on
+The `replace` field acts on
-these extracted values and converts them to Uppercase:
+these extracted values and converts them to uppercase:
 ```
 ip: 11.11.11.11
 identd: -